Table of Contents

 A “life-threatening crisis situation” also qualifies a household for Crisis Assistance.
 This occurs when:

-For qualifying households, the maximum annual benefit amount for LIHEAP Crisis Assistance is a one-time payment of $900.
+For qualifying households, the maximum annual benefit amount for LIHEAP Crisis Assistance is a one-time payment of $1,200 in winter and $800 in summer.

 To determine the amount of energy assistance for which you are eligible, the Ohio Development Services Agency will consider: